DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 STEP 3 Connecting the cloud-based Github to your own machine.

-1. Cloning this repository to Github Desktop
+1. "Cloning" this repository to Github Desktop

 Open GitHub Desktop and log into it with your credentials from your GitHub account.
 You can check that at Setting > Accounts.